It is hard to make sense about China

 Thoughts about China

-After traveling through China, and Kyrgyzstan, Kazakhstan, and Russia before entering China, I’ve experienced China in a way that has affected me deeply, and permanently.
+After traveling through China, and also having ridden through Kyrgyzstan, Kazakhstan, and Russia before entering China, I’ve experienced China in a way that has affected me deeply, and permanently.
 So, I wanted to share some of these thoughts, in the hopes that it will affect anyone that might be planning a trip to China.

 Politically, I’m very progressive, and I don’t share many of the views of those that identify as conservatives, but the comments that I make in this post, should be detached from any political point of view, but instead they should represent the views of an American Citizen, who visited China, and entered China from Kyrgyzstan.

 Perhaps the most important thing that I could say about China is that they oppress their citizens by restricting access to most forms of news and social media, which does not originate in China.
 For example, the following sources were blocked when connected to the Internet in China.

 - Google & Google Maps & Google Images